engineering-collaboration/book/docs/book/anatomy-of-a-software-company/internal-supporting-teams.md

 A relevant topic for this book is a different example.
 Learning and setting up CI/CD principles requires high cognitive load that can be tasked to an enabling team.
 The enabling team will set up a minimal pipeline for vertical teams, and after a hand-off and education period, the vertical team is responsible for adjusting the pipeline to their needs.

-## Provide supporting teams at cost
+## Providing Supporting Teams at Cost

 Successful companies follow a general rule that actionable feedback originates from paying customers solely.
 These are the people willing to spend money on the problem we are solving; these are the people we primarily listen to.